-But it is possible to find great tasting, decent, delicious food especially if you head out of the tourist areas.
+It can be, but its also possible to find great-tasting, healthier food especially if you get out out of tourist areas.

 My favourite café, The Fairways Cafe, makes the best salmon, creamed spinach and sweet potato fries.
 I also love that it is frequented by locals, telling me it is a neighbourhood favourite.

-I will admit though, that a trip to Crumbs for a Peanut Butter Cupcake from Crumbs is usually a pilgrimage I make soon after arrival.
+I will admit though, that a trip to Crumbs for a Peanut Butter Cupcake has become a pilgrimage I make soon after arrival.
 There are so many flavours to choose from that next time I think I will have to change it up a bit.